Pharmr/legal/privacy-policy.md

 If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
 To learn more about your California privacy rights, visit https://oag.ca.gov/privacy/ccpa

 California's "Shine the Light" law (Civil Code Section § 1798.83) permits users of our Website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send an email to optout@pharmr.app
+To make such a request, please send an email to admin@mps.health.

 ### 12. Data Security